 Enter the Warrens

-Ed and Lorraine arrived to the Enfield borough prepared to help at all cost.
+Ed and Lorraine arrived at the Enfield borough prepared to help at all cost.
 They, alongside Grosse and Playfair, began to document the paranormal activity that was going on inside the once quiet council home that was suddenly now getting all sorts of media attention.
 The nighttime was becoming the worst, as even though the children had slowly accepted sleeping in their bedrooms once again, there was still poltergeist activity going on, making sleep almost impossible.
 Janet was once again the center of attention.
 During one particular night, Janet levitated out of bed in front of investigators and one of the most authentic and compelling paranormal photographs was ever taken.

 The Warrens alongside Grosse and Playfair conducted countless interviews with all the Hodgson family, neighbors, and referenced all the local resources they had at their disposal to try and diagnose what exactly was causing all the activity.
 It was Grosse who initially made the breakthrough with young Janet.
 Nearly eighteen months into the entire process, Grosse was able to question Janet as she spoke in the old man voice.
 It was with such questioning that the spirit speaking through Janet made its name known as Bill Wilkins.

 Speaking as Bill, Janet spoke about him being there at home in his chair, when suddenly he went blind.
 He saw total darkness before dying of a violent hemorrhage.
 The facts were checked, and Bill Wilkins’s still living son, Terry, was able to indeed confirm exactly what Janet was saying about the death of his father.
 Shortly after the revelation of the name of the spirit, the activity in the home quietly tapered off into nothingness.
 After 18 wildly exhausting and terrifying months, the Enfield Haunting had officially stopped as mysteriously as it began.